wangminhang/CarND-Behavioral-Cloning-P3/writeup.md

 ####2.
 Attempts to reduce overfitting in the model

+Becaulse our dataset is much small than NVIDIA's, so in order to reduce overfitting, I use a less small model than NVIDIA's,use 3 convolutional layers as opposed to 5,and then modified the size of each layer to deel with our datas.

 The model contains max pooling layers in order to reduce overfitting.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the center track.